 They do offer other tasty desserts to try, and the coffee is always good.
 Dining at the counter is great fun, but you can also sit comfortably in their table seats.

 This little diner is something of a mix between an old-school American diner with the down-to-earth customer service of Puerto Rican restaurants.

 Address: 259 Viejo, Calle San Francisco | Price: $ – $$

 For Breakfast or Brunch

-Waffle-era Tea Room, Caficultura and of course, La Bombonera (as we mentioned above) are excellent breakfast spots in the San Juan area.
-For us, we landed at Cafe Cuatro Sombras where we had tasty breakfast sandwiches along with a cup of authentic Puerto Rican coffee.
+Waffle-era Tea Room, Caficultura, an, La Bombonera are all excellent breakfast spots.
+For us, we landed at Café Cuatro Sombras where we had tasty breakfast sandwiches with a cup of Puerto Rican coffee.